ftiasch/ccpc-final-2020/warmup/2019-product/statement.md

 ## Output

-For each test case, print an integer which denotes the result.
+For each test case, output an integer which denotes the result.

 <!--SAMPLES-->